Right from the beginning…

 My work in Absolute Animation and Some Ideas About Extending that Work into the New Medium of Virtual Reality [PDF]

-A look at the early development of Virtual Reality technology
+A chapter from Wayne Carlson’s book on the history of computer graphics and animation that provides a look at the early development of Virtual Reality technology.

 A Critical History of Computer Graphics and Animation | Section 17: Virtual Reality